ChandlerXiandeYang/USL_unification/README.md

 ---

-# ⚠️ The Following are for Practitioners Only

 # 🧠 2.
 How to Use the Functions in Business Operations

-This section is for users who want to understand or apply the functions in business operations.
+**This section is for users who want to understand or apply the functions in business operations**.
 All functions are located in the folder `"Functions"`.

 ## 2.1 USL-Normalization Method to Calculate Ppu for a CQA or for a Cleaning Process